 Visitors are welcome at Belhaven College.
-The admissions office in Fitzhugh Hall is open Monday through Friday from 8:00 a.m. to 5:00 p.m.
-Prospective students may request interviews with the director of admission for Saturday mornings.
+The admission office is located in Fitzhugh Hall and is open Monday through Friday from 8:00 a.m. to 5:00 p.m.
+Prospective students may request interviews for Saturday mornings.

 Belhaven College reserves the right to change the fees, rules, and calendar regulating admission and registration, instruction in and graduation from the College, and to change any other regulations affecting the student body.
 Changes go into effect whenever the proper authorities so determine, and apply not only to prospective students but also to those who at that time are enrolled in the College.